-- experiences of people in the service
+- experiences of people using the service

 - staff practices

 - communication and interactions.

 - people using the service

 - staff

-- relatives, friends and carers of people using the service
+- relatives, friends and carers of people living in the service

-- visiting professionals and stakeholders.
+- visiting professionals.

-- · review minutes and action records
+- review minutes and action records

 - personal plans, including risk assessments

 - review and action plan minutes

-- meeting minutes and action plans for people, staff and relatives.
+- meeting minutes and action plans for people, staff and relatives

 - systems for acting on feedback, including complaints.

-how people and those important to them are supported to be involved in their care and support, where appropriate.
+• how people and those important to them are supported to be involved in their care and support (where appropriate).